 Photo CDM 2014

 The Good Intent, 21 (27 & 28) Vale Street, Ruiton.

 Address: 27 & 28 Vale Street in 1881 census.

 Originally built as terraced housing c1820.

-This pub closed in 2004 and is presently unoccupied.
+This pub closed in 2004 and was unoccupied for a number of years.

 1880, Samuel Nichols.
 [Kelly's Trade Directory]

 1881, Samuel Nicholls, age 63, occ. publican.
 [Census]

 1886, Joseph Nicholls, (son of Samuel Nicholls).